Apple

 You may not want to have a hard drive permanently connected to your Mac.
 This is most likely the case if you have a laptop.

-You could use portable hard drives with a desktop Mac, too.
-They’re usually not as fast as a good desktop drive, but for backups, you don’t need much speed.
+You can use portable hard drives with a desktop Mac, too.
+They’re usually not as fast as a desktop drive, but for backups, you don’t need much speed.

 You shouldn’t just use any old hard drive you have laying around for your backups; you want to make sure that you have no problems if you need to restore some of your files.
 Hard disks eventually fail, and using hard disks more than three to five years increases the risk of data loss.
 So if you have old hard drives, you should think of replacing them.